Welcome to Wellington

 We love our neighbourhood so we want to see it be even better.
 That means we want our community to be more whole – spiritually, physically, emotionally and socially.
 It means we want our neighbours to experience what God’s vision for the world is like (His Kingdom) and for them to know him too.

-Our people have done this by opening cafes like these ones, social enterprises like this one, solutions to urban poverty like this one, homes of hospitality like these ones, and being a positive influence on their places we work and study from hospitals to hostels.
+Our people have done this by opening cafes like these ones, solutions to urban poverty like this one, homes of hospitality like these ones, and being a positive influence on their places we work and study from hospitals to hostels.

 As the liberal heartland of a secular western nation we believe that no other place is as poised as Wellington to work out creative ways of retelling the story of Jesus.
 As a pioneer church community we think we have a special role to play in reshaping faith for our city so that it might be reshaped beyond.